vectordotdev/vector/README.databricks.md

 6. Updating version to also carry a Databricks version https://github.com/databricks/vector/pull/13
 7. Add a new event for successful upload to cloud storage (+ rework old send) https://github.com/databricks/vector/pull/14
 8. Add new Vector events for topology events (new source/sink creation, vector start/stop) https://github.com/databricks/vector/pull/17
+9. Provide an option to not set the Content-Encoding header for files uploaded by Google Cloud Storage sink https://github.com/databricks/vector/pull/30